redconfetti/com.redconfetti/_posts/2025-02-22-cubase-midi-device-setup.md

   * 370 Pixel Height
   * 155 Pixel Width

+## Section Panels and Sub-Nodes

+I created a device configuration for the Electribe EMX-1 and ESX-1 grooveboxes, which feature controls for multiple drum parts, with each set of controls belonging to a sections (common, modulation, oscillator, filter).

+I created sub-nodes under Channel 10 (required for drum parts by the device), for each part.
+I configured the parameters under each of these sub-nodes, and created Inspector and Channel Strip panels under each of those sub-nodes.

+When it came time to combine all of these sections into a drum mixer, the panel ended up being huge.
+It would have been nicer to have a multi-part modulation panel, a multi-part common panel, a multipart filter panel, etc.

+After entering in NRPN message configurations for every parameter across 9-13 different drum/sample parts, I don't want to do it all over again just to make separate panels possible.
+The editor only allows panels to feature other panels from child nodes, you can't share configurations with sibling nodes.

+If I ever do such a configuration again, I would create sub-nodes for each section, and then sub-nodes under those for each part.
+This would enable multi-part sub-panels for each section.

 ## Other Resources

 It was helpful to get some tips from [Cykong Panel Tips][].